Browser does not support script.

 Depending on the nature of your concern there will be different options and support available to you.
 Explore the options below to access the support that will work best for you.

-I'm not sure which route is right for me; who can I speak to?
+I'm not sure which route is right for me.
+Who can I speak to?

-If you are not sure who to seek support from or where to raise a concern, you can contact the University's Student Casework Manager.
+If you are not sure who to seek support from or where to raise a concern, you can contact the University's Student Casework Team.
 They can advise you on next steps and the options available to you.

 Contact them by emailing casework@yorksj.ac.uk